bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

 example, for titles on the left side of a plot, "left" will be in the lower corner.

-In addition to the default title, it is possible to create and add additional |Title| objects to plots using the ``add_layout`` method of Plots:
+In addition to the default title, you can create and add additional |Title| objects to plots using the ``add_layout`` method of Plots: